yasinelbuz/React-BookApp/README.md

 # React-BookApp

-_"Application where you can browse and buy books”_
+_"This project is shopping page.
+You can see products and categories and add them to your basket and after that you can buy these products.”_

 A simple book shopping site coded with React